kundalili/kundalili/README.md

 <br>
 ✈️ Fun fact: I wanted to be when I grew up: aviator ☁️
 <br>
-💥 My addictions: podcasts, knitting, learning new languages
+💥 My passions: podcasts, knitting, learning new languages

 ## 📫 How to reach me: